The skinny on this performance feature that gives an automatic transmission the feel of a manual.

 So here’s the thing: Once you learn how, paddle shifters give you greater command on the road

 Learning to listen to the engine is really the key here.
 As the engine gets louder, shift to a higher gear; you’ll hear the engine quiet down, but you’ll maintain your speed or increase it.
 You can watch the tachometer to know when to shift (around 3,000 to 4,000 RPMs), but then, you’re taking your eyes off the road and that’s a no-no. As you need to slow down, ease off the gas and downshift; you’ll hear the engine roar again, but this time, slowing you down without actually braking.
 And when you need more power, such as starting up a hill, downshifting will give you that power.
 Or, when you’re increasing your speed as you come out of a curve, upshift to keep the engine operating optimally.
-The goal is to listen and feel the engine, and to be the master of it, rather than just letting the automatic transmission take over.
+The goal is to listen and feel the engine, and to be the one in control, rather than just letting the automatic transmission take over.

 And, when you’re in control, it’s a ton of fun.
 You knew that, right?